 FIG. 15.
-Results for the full Fisher τ -power law analysis on Au + C multifragmentation: (a) χ^2{ν} , (b) fitted τ , and (c) q_0 .
-The vertical dashed line shows the estimate of the critical point based on a best fit based on χ^2{ν} .
-The horizontal solid (dashed) lines show the accepted values of τ and q_0 for percolation (3D Ising).
+Results for the full Fisher $\tau$ -power law analysis on Au + C multifragmentation: (a) $\chi^2{\nu}$ , (b) fitted $\tau$ and (c) $q_0$ .
+The vertical dashed line shows the estimate of the critical point based on a best fit based on $\chi^2{\nu}$ .
+The horizontal solid (dashed) lines show the accepted values of $\tau$ and $q_0$ for percolation (3D Ising).

-The single parameter power law analysis of the cluster distributions of the various systems yielded a result which differentiated between systems that follow the FDM formalism and systems that do not.
-The differences between Figs. 12(a), 13(a), 15(a), and 14(a) are clear.
-For both percolation and gold multifragmentation the behavior of χ^2{ν} was just as predicted by the FDM formalism for continuous phase transitions.
-Far from the critical point the cluster distribution was fit poorly by a single parameter power law due to the influence of a scaling function where volume and surface effects overwhelm the underlying power law.
-At the critical point, where the influence of the scaling function vanishes, the cluster distributions were well described by a single parameter power law with an exponent value $\tau \sim 2.2$ and thus q_0 \sim 0.2, in keeping with what is expected for many universality classes.
+The single parameter power law analysis of the cluster distributions of the various systems produced the first result which can differentiate between systems that follow the FDM formalism and systems that do not.
+The differences between Figures 12a, 13a, 15a and Figure 14a are clear and distinct.
+For both percolation and gold multifragmentation the behavior of $\chi^2{\nu}$ is exactly what is predicted by the FDM formalism for continuous phase transitions.
+Far from the critical point the cluster distribution is fit poorly by a single parameter power law due to the influence of a scaling function where volume and surface effects overwhelm the underlying power law.
+At the critical point, where the influence of the scaling function vanishes, the cluster distributions are well described by a single parameter power law with an exponent value, $\tau \sim 2.2$ and thus $q_0 \sim 0.2$ , in keeping with what is expected for many universality classes.
 This fitting procedure does not merely search out a cluster distribution which is well fit by a power law, but finds the cluster distribution which is well fit by the FDM formalism.
-This is achieved via the coupling between the exponent τ and the normalization factor q_0 , see Eq.
+This is achieved via the coupling between the exponent $\tau$ and the normalization factor $q_0$ .
+See eq.
 (9).
 The random partitions fail to produce such signals.
 This is expected as that system does not obey the FDM formalism and thus should not show the same signals as systems that are known to follow the FDM such as percolation.
-This analysis of the cluster yield of gold multifragmentation yields a signal that is suggestive of critical phenomenon in keeping with the FDM formalism.
+This analysis of the cluster yield of gold multifragmentation yields a signal that is suggestive of critical phenomena.